 - Convert an Existing Multiple-Choice Paper Exam to a Canvas Quiz

-- The Office of Measurement Services can convert your existing multiple-choice paper exam to a Canvas Classic Quiz.
-Learn more and request a quiz conversion.
+- University Survey & Assessment Services (USAS) can convert your existing multiple-choice paper exam to a Canvas Classic Quiz.

 - Is Online Proctoring or Monitoring Necessary?